 Dissertation or research project

 Skills and experience

-Studying English at Newcastle means you will benefit from regular field trips organised by the School.
+Studying English Literature with Creative Writing at Newcastle means you will benefit from regular field trips organised by the School.
 These include visits to:

 - The Wordsworth Trust (Dove Cottage)